Skip to main content

 internal-tools

-$ lovelace workspace switch client-a-frontend
+$ ada workspace switch client-a-frontend

 ✓ Switched to: client-a-frontend